tensorpack/tensorpack/examples/A3C-Gym/README.md

 The pre-trained models are all trained with 4 GPUs for about 2 days.
-But note that multi-GPU doesn't give you obvious speedup here, because the bottleneck is not computation but data.
+But note that multi-GPU doesn't give you obvious speedup here, because the bottleneck in this implementation is not computation but data.
 On machines without huge memory, you may also need to enable tcmalloc to keep training throughput more stable.

 Occasionally, processes may not get terminated completely, therefore it is suggested to use `systemd-run` to run any